 What’s the difference between Net Rent, Gross Rent and Net Effective Rent (NER)?

 It’s important to view the terminology in context of the entire document (which is generally an Offer to Lease or a Formal Lease / Standard Lease).
-In the Greater Edmonton market, the term Net Rent generally implies that the tenant pays rent plus property taxes, building insurance, common area maintenance and management fees (which is called Additional Rent or Operating Costs).
-Generally, a Landlord will estimate the expenses to operate the building at the beginning of the year.
+The term Net Rent generally implies that the tenant pays rent plus property taxes, building insurance, common area maintenance and management fees (which collectively is called Additional Rent or Operating Costs).
+A Landlord will generally estimate the expenses to operate the building at the beginning of the year.
 After all bills have been paid, the landlord will reconcile the amount collected with the amount expensed.
 After the reconciliation, the Landlord should credit the tenant if they estimated too high, or invoice the tenant if they underestimated expenses.
-While it may vary in other markets, from our own anecdotal knowledge, we recommend anticipating the Additional Rent to rise each year as it’s not overly common to see those costs decrease.
+While it may vary across markets, we recommend anticipating the Additional Rent to rise each year as it’s not overly common to see those costs decrease.

-Here is an example of how rent is often quoted for commercial properties in Edmonton:
+Here is an example of how rent is often quoted for commercial properties:

 The rent per square foot is calculated on an annual basis so the rent in this example would be $150,000 (10,000 sq ft * $15.00 / sq ft).
 To calculate the monthly rent, simply divide by 12 to get $12,500 ([10,000 sq ft * $15.00 / sq ft] / 12 months).
 We noted above, but it’s worth emphasizing, that the Additional Rent component of this monthly amount will vary (read: increase) each year, so budget accordingly.